laike9m/media/content/BlogPost/2016/Requests' secret: pool_connections and pool_maxsize.md

 DEBUG:requests.packages.urllib3.connectionpool:"GET /question/21362402 HTTP/1.1" 200 57669
 """
 ```
-The above code is easy to understand so I don't explain.
+The above code is easy to understand so I'm not gonna explain.

 I guess that's all.
 Hope this article help you understand requests better.
 BTW I created a gist [here][11] which contains all of the testing code used in this article.
 Just download and play with it :)

 ## Appendix
-1. For https, requests uses urllib3's [HTTPSConnectionPool][10], but it's pretty much the same as HTTPConnectionPool so I don't differeniate them in this article.
+1. For https, requests uses urllib3's [HTTPSConnectionPool][10], but it's pretty much the same as HTTPConnectionPool so I didn't differeniate them in this article.
-2. `Session`'s `mount` method will ensure the longest prefix gets matched first.
+2. `Session`'s `mount` method ensures the longest prefix gets matched first.
 Its implementation is pretty interesting so I posted it here.
     ```python
     def mount(self, prefix, adapter):
         """Registers a connection adapter to a prefix.